RequirementEngineering/ch-re-al169837-Gustavo-Mendoza/VoucherControl.md

 they- yes that's all.

 Conclusion
-I thought that doing the elicitation process covered all the main actors and it was already everything, but when doing the BPM I discovered that behind the whole process there were two secondary actors and they are fundamental when there are no tools, and the whole process it takes to take a simple order and lend it
+I thought that doing the elicitation process covered all the main actors and it was already everything, but when doing the BPM I discovered that behind the whole process there were two secondary actors and they are fundamental when there are no tools, and the whole process it takes to take a simple order and lend it.
+I discovered an extra secondary actor where is the deliveryman who cares to bring the tools to the administrator